UHrocks7/AnonymousBankApp/README.txt

 -Fix login page to handle improper credentials
--Fix registration page to access database to store registration record -Add error handling for "bankstatement()" function of "Bank.java" -Change how errors are handled in "login()" and "register()" functions of "Bank.java"
+-Fix registration page to access database to store registration record -Add error handling for "bankstatement()" function of "Bank.java"